 Rodents, raccoons, bats and squirrels.

-We're busy in the fall and winter months.
-Business dips in the heat of the summer months, June, July and August.
+Wildlife is most active in homes during fall and winter in Miami.
+Business dips in the heat of the summer months, June, July, and August.

 What are some common signs of nuisance wildlife activity?